neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

 ## Sparse Transfer Learning with VOC

-Let's walk through some a quick example of Sparse Transfer Learning YOLOv5s onto the VOC dataset.
+Let's try a simple example of Sparse Transfer Learning YOLOv5s onto the VOC dataset.

 Run the following:
 ```